Formation of ultracold $^{39}$K$^{133}$Cs Feshbach molecules: Cooling sequence

-Following the spin transfer of Cs, we continue evaporative cooling around 557 G, reducing the ODT power from 1 W to 50 mW in 1000 ms. The interspecies and intraspecies scattering lengths in this magnetic-field region are depicted in Fig.\ \ref{fig:dimpleEvap}(d).
+Following the spin transfer of Cs, we immediately increase the magnetic field to 557~G to avoid interspecies spin-exchange collisions that can occur below 355~G. We proceed with evaporative cooling at this magnetic field, reducing the ODT power from 1 W to 50 mW in 1000 ms. The interspecies and intraspecies scattering lengths in this magnetic-field region are depicted in Fig.\ \ref{fig:dimpleEvap}(d).
 A Cs Feshbach resonance at 548 G \cite{BerningerCsHighField,CsCollisionsTheory} and K resonance at 561 G \cite{39KpinpointFeshbach} result in a window 1.5~G wide where both species can be efficiently cooled and condensates are miscible.
 The interspecies scattering length in this window is approximately $83\ a_0$, while the intraspecies scattering length for K is above $350\ a_0$ at the Cs zero crossing.
 As the evaporation progresses and the mixture gets colder, interspecies thermalization slows down while the three-body loss of K speeds up.
 Evaporation ramps are optimized empirically by maximizing the number of molecules created by magnetoassociation as discussed below.

 To judge the quality of our evaporative cooling scheme, we measure the phase-space densities (PSD) as a function of atom numbers, as depicted in Fig.\ \ref{fig:dimpleEvap}(e).
 The efficiency of evaporative cooling can be quantified by the parameter $\gamma = -\frac{d \log \rho}{d \log N}$, where $\rho$ is the phase-space density and $N$ is the atom number.
 For K we find $\gamma \approx 5$ initially, dropping to $\gamma \approx 3$ at 557 G. For Cs we find $\gamma \approx 9$, which indicates efficient sympathetic cooling.
 At the end of evaporation our mixture consists of $ 8.7(3)\times 10^5$ K atoms at a PSD of $0.15(2)$, and $1.9(1) \times 10^5$ Cs atoms at a PSD of $0.0031(4)$.
 The clouds remain well overlapped, as the estimated differential gravitational sag of $1.4$ \unit{\micro\meter} is small compared to the computed 1/$e$ cloud radii of $9.1$ \unit{\micro\meter} and $7.6$ \unit{\micro\meter} for K and Cs, respectively.
-Evaporative cooling beyond this point becomes inefficient for Cs, as a tilt of the trap potential due to gravity lowers the trap depth for Cs below that of K.